ansys/pyhps-data-transfer/examples/README.txt

 ========

-The examples in this section show how to use PyHPS Data Transfer to interact with a data transfer service in Python.
+The examples in this section show how to use PyHPS Data Transfer to interact in Python with a data transfer service.
 Each example consists of a Python script plus a data file.

-You can execute many Python scripts with these command-line arguments:
+You can use these command-line arguments to execute Python scripts:

 * ``--local-path``: Path to the files or directory to transfer.
 This argument supports wildcards.
 The default is ``None``.
 * ``--remote-path``: Optional path to the remote directory to transfer files to.
 The default is ``None``.